hubermaj2/ExerciseApp/README.md

-# Exercise App by Jared Huberman
+# 2020Fall
-Web Programming Fall 2020
+Web Programming course for the Fall of 2020

-Project is in the client folder.
-There are currently three emails you can log in with: admin@email.com, exerciseguy@email.com, exercisegal@email.com.
+## Third Day

-All passwords are 1234.
+We are learning about git & github